jlmelville/sneer/docs/optimization.md

 Previous: [Output Initialization](output-initialization.html).
 Next: [Embedding Methods](embedding-methods.html).
 Up: [Index](index.html).

-I have exposed a lot of options to do with optimization, but I don't really recommend using most of them, except out of mordant curiosity.
+I have exposed a lot of options to do with optimization, but I don't really recommend using most of them, except out of morbid curiosity.
 Here are the ones that matter:

 ### `max_iter`